shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Video.md

 ## Task 1.1 Create A Movie

-1. Item 1 Open Pinnacle and select [File] > [New] > [Movie].
+1. Open Pinnacle and select [File] > [New] > [Movie].
 This will guide you to the main interface where you can visualize everything in your new movie through the different tracks.

-..1. git
+2. Create a new project bin by selecting the [        ] icon.
+PHOTO  -> need icon
+3. Type the name for your new project.
+This project is now ready to import the video and audio you want to use for your movie.
+4. To import your media select the “Quick Import” icon.
+Choose your files by browsing through your local files. ** acceptable media **  -> need icon
+5. Now your files are ready to use.
+Drag your video to the first track A/V Track 1 at the beginning of the track.
+PHOTO .

 ## Task 1.2 Edit A Movie

 ## Task 1.3 Add Effect To A Movie